 Sunday, August 27, 2023

-Reading shall set you free...
+Reading shall set your mind free...

 I love books.
 I think anyone who knows me, knows that much about me.
 However, I also have the habit of doing too many things, socializing too many times, and then scolding myself never to do so again, and doing it all over again.
 But this summer was a good exception, for the simple reason, that I went to my mom's house, which is in Kolkata, India, and got plenty of time to read.